nickb808-dev/er301-VectorMix/README.md

 **Version 0.3.0**

 A 4-input vector crossfader for the ER-301.
-Four audio signals are placed at the corners of a unit square.
+Four audio signals are placed at the corners of a square.
 Two CV inputs (X and Y) move a cursor through that space, blending the four inputs by their distance from the cursor.
 A third CV input (Law) morphs the blend from circular overlap through linear crossfade to sharp quadrant gating.

 **New in v0.3.0:** true stereo in stereo lanes (chain L/R at corner 1, stereo corner branches, one shared gain set driving both channels); corner faders with metering